 - Individualization.
 I'm intrigued by the unique qualities of each person, and gain satisfaction from helping other people succeed.
 Once I get to know someone, I can often predict how they'll react in a given situation.

 - Achiever.
 I like lists.
 I like goals.
 I take satisfaction in being productive (though not for productivity's sake alone).
 I'm constantly looking to leave a positive influence on an individual, culture, or world.

 - Belief.
 I'm driven by a set of core values that don't really change, and together these values form a purpose for my life.
 I can envision a future without the problems we have now, and I'm always looking for ways to help us grow closer to that world.

 - Responsibility.
-I hold myself accountable to my goals, values, and results.
-I work harder, and achieve more, whenever high expectations are set (even if I’m the only one who set them in the first place).
+I hold myself accountable for my goals, values, and results.
+I work harder and achieve more, whenever high expectations are set (even if I'm the only one who set them in the first place).